 I have a wide range of experience working with people from all walks of life and varying age groups, who have suffered difficulties such as anxiety, depression and trauma, often due to their life experiences either past or present.

 My experience consists of over thirty five years' working with adults, children, families, and organisations, across all the statutory services i.e. Social Care, NHS (Paediatrics & CAMHS), Education and over the last 7 years in Private Practice.
 I started my basic training as a Therapist in 1997, gaining a student placement in Child and Adolescent Mental Health in 1999, and have been practicing as a qualified Gestalt Therapist since 2001.
 Over the years I have undertaken various posts from University Counsellor, School Counsellor, CAMHS Therapist for looked after children to Leading a Child and Adolescent Mental Health Service (CAMHS) in a Children's Secure Unit, as well as working in the community with public sector Children’s Homes and Fostering and Adoption Agencies.
-I then went on to Head up a Psychological Therapies Team in a private sector SEMH School and their Children's Homes; here I further developed my passion for a whole service approach to emotion-regulation, developing the whole organisation into an emotion–regulating collective.
+In 2011 I went on to Head up a Psychological Therapies Team in a private sector SEMH School and their Children's Homes; here I further developed my passion for a whole service approach to emotion-regulation, developing the whole organisation into an emotion–regulating collective.
 This was achieved through training, reflective practice and leading multi-agency meetings from a therapeutic perspective, which had a profound impact on the young people’s ability to regulate emotion and develop psychologically.
 This was recognised by Service Users, Social Care and Hampshire Police especially due to the reduction in risk taking behaviours.
 You can read more about this under the organisations heading.

-I have published in various journals, written a chapter for a CAMHS book (due soon), been a speaker at a BACP event and deliver training to schools, fostering agencies, children's homes and supported living for adults.
+I have published in various journals, written a chapter for a CAMHS book, been a speaker at a BACP event and deliver training to schools, fostering agencies, children's homes and supported living for adults.
 I continue to work in private practice delivering services to both the public and private sectors in a variety of roles from Psychotherapist, Supervisor and Trainer to Coaching, Organisational Development and Consultancy.